Originally posted on 03/03/2020, content updated on 10/23/2023

-The Wage and Hour Division of the U.S. Department of Labor published a new rule on Jan.
-16, that clarified the definition of joint employment for purposes of the Fair Labor Standards Act.
+The Wage and Hour Division of the U.S. Department of Labor published a rule on January 16, 2020, that clarified the definition of joint employment for purposes of the Fair Labor Standards Act.
 The FLSA requires covered employers to pay their employees at least the federal minimum hourly wage.

-The rule, which becomes effective March 16, lays out a four-factor balancing test to assess whether two companies are joint employers.
+The rule, which went into effect on March 16, 2020, laid out a four-factor balancing test to assess whether two companies are joint employers.
 These factors are whether the possible employer “(1) hires or fires the employee; (2) supervises and controls the employee’s work schedule or conditions of employment to a substantial degree; (3) determines the employee’s rate and method of payment; and (4) maintains the employee’s employment records.”

 The DOL wrote: “No single factor is dispositive in determining joint employer status, and the appropriate weight to give each factor will vary depending on the circumstances.”
 But most franchisors do not engage in any of these practices.

 Another federal agency, the National Labor Relations Board, protects employees’ rights to organize to improve their wages and working conditions.
 The NLRB just enacted a new rule that establishes the standard for determining whether joint employment exists under the National Labor relations Act.
 Under the rule, which will go into effect April 27, joint employment would exist: